CAST-projects/ReportGenerator/README.md

 # ReportGenerator

-ReportGenerator generate powerpoint reports from templates and CAST REST API.
+ReportGenerator generate word and powerpoint reports from templates and CAST REST API.